mohammadbutt/42_fdf/README.md

 Additional functions allowed - math library and miniLibx(library), library made by 42 students.

-Brainstorming - Draw simple things using minilibx library.
-Path to miniLibx library ```sources/minilibx/man```.
-In man directory, ```man1/mlx_pixel_put.1```, that has mlx_pixel_put and mlx_string_put functions.

-- [x] 1.
-Create a function that draws a horizontal line and offset x.
-Optional, draw a vertical line and offset y.

-- [x] 2.
-Draw a perfect square.
-To draw a perfect square, both x and y have to be offset.

-- [x] 3.
-Keyboard integration - End the program with Escape key.

-- [x] 4.
-Keyboard integration - Zoom in with Q button.
-Zoom out with A.

-- [x] 5.
-Keyboard integration - Shift the square with up, down, left, right arrow keys.

-- [x] 6.
-Keyboard integration - Change Colors.

-- [X] 7.
-Keyboard integration - Normalize/ standardize the map when zoom is applied.

-- [X] 8.
-Create a 3D cube from the square.

-- [ ] 9.
-Rotate the 3D cube with mouse.

-- [ ] 10.
-Implement 3D cube methadology to fdf.

 # Installing repo
 ```
 git clone https://github.com/mohammadbutt/42_fdf.git